Almost 18 million visitors makes for great summer in Myrtle Beach, despite slow start

-The summer of 2016 toppled a record-breaking 2015, with increases in occupancy, arrivals at the airport, higher attendance at the summer’s biggest concert and visitors to the Grand Strand reaching an all-time high of 17.95 million.
+The summer of 2016 toppled a record-breaking 2015, with increases in occupancy, arrivals at the airport, higher attendance at the summer’s biggest concert and visitors to the Grand Strand on pace to top last summer’s 17.95 million tourists.

 The summer got off to a slower start as visitorsdelayed their vacations due to school years ending later than usual, said Brad Dean, president and CEO of the Myrtle Beach Area Chamber of Commerce.